MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-reconciliation-with-copilot.md

 - To save the matches currently shown in the Copilot window, select **Keep it**.

-## <a name="transfer-unmatched-bank-transactions-to-suggested-general-ledger-accounts"></a>Transfer unmatched bank transactions to suggested general ledger accounts
+## Transfer unmatched bank transactions to suggested general ledger accounts

 In this section, you learn how to use Copilot to transfer unreconciled bank account statements from the bank account ledger to a general ledger account.
 This task can only be done from an existing reconciliation.